alex-esc/digitalrights/Resources.md

 		* Link:	https://www.youtube.com/watch?v=o_Sr96TFQQE
 			* Source: Harvard Law School's Youtube (2014, October 23).
 Lawrence Lessig Interviews Edward Snowden.
 Retrieved from https://www.youtube.com/watch?v=o_Sr96TFQQE

+## Debates

+* Artificial intelligence: the risks could outweigh the rewards
+	* A moderated debate between Jaron Lanier, Andrew Keen, James Hughes & Martine Rothblatt, the motion in question: The risks of A.I. could outweigh the rewards.
+As technology rapidly progresses, some proponents of artificial intelligence believe that it will help solve complex social challenges and offer immortality via virtual humans.
+But AI’s critics are sounding the alarm, going so far as to call its development an “existential threat” to mankind.
+Is this the stuff of science fiction?
+Could the “Terminator” become reality, or will these fears prevent the next technological revolution?
+		* Link:	URL
+			* Source: Intelligence squared.
+(2016, August 24).
+Artificial Intelligence: The Risks Could Outweigh the Rewards.
+Retrieved from https://www.intelligencesquaredus.org/debates/artificial-intelligence-risks-could-outweigh-rewards

 ## Audio